Quart-Addons/quart-bcrypt/docs/index.rst

 .. module:: quart_bcrypt

-Quart-Bcrypt is a Quart extension that provides bcrypt hashing utilities for your application.
+'Quart-Bcrypt'_ is a 'Quart'_ extension that provides bcrypt hashing utilities for your application.

 Due to the recent increased prevalence of powerful hardware, such as modern